doob09/BlogPostAPI/README.md

 ## To Start the app:
 please type the following in command line with the same directory:
 ```
-It is optional to create Virtual Environments
+-_It is optional to create Virtual Environments_
 virtualenv appenv       // to create work env
 source appenv/bin/activate      // to activate it
 --------------------------